 Mowing in Summer Heat

 - Sharpen or replace dull blades.
-A clean cut reduces stress on belts, pulleys and engines.
-A crisp cut also reduces water loss on already thirsty plants.
+A clean cut reduces water loss on already thirsty plants.

 - Clean your mower of dried grass and debris.
 Grass packed around the engine, pulleys or even under the deck poses serious fire hazards.
-Clean equipment using a flexible putty knife, gas blower, compressed air, pressure washer or just bucket of soapy water.
+Clean equipment using a gas blower, compressed air, pressure washer or just a rag and bucket of soapy water.

 - Another fire prevention technique is to fill your fuel tank when the engine is cool.